-The articles listed below represent a bibliography of research on the female condom that was created by the Cervical Barrier Advancement Society (CBAS).
-To update the bibliography, we searched PubMed for the term "female condom" in titles and abstracts from articles published through April 30, 2018.
+The articles listed below represent a bibliography of research on the internal/female condom that was created by the Cervical Barrier Advancement Society (CBAS).
+To update the bibliography, we searched PubMed for the terms "internal condom" and "female condom" in titles and abstracts from articles published through March 1, 2020.